Surendra Chaturvedi: Poetry and fine arts

 Surendra excelled in muktaks (short poems).
 He was popular at Kavi sammelan and Mushaira gatherings due to his witty and satirical manner and subject matter.
 He usually targeted politicians, inefficient and corrupt bureaucrats and orthodox society norms.

 Top writers, dramatists and poets were his close friends, such as Dr. Dharamvir Bharati, Amritlal Nagar, Dr. Nagendra, Bhagwati Charan Verma, Yash Pal, Kamleshwar, Giridhar Gopal, Shivani, Dushyant Kumar and Sri Lal Shukla.
 Stalwarts of music and dance like Begum Akhtar, Birju Maharaj and Shambhu Maharaj often invited him for their performances or renderings.

 In the later part of his life Surendra developed an interest in painting nature and particularly flowers.
 He was imaginative and bold with his choice of colours and his work was well regarded by artists Ranbir Singh Bhist and Little.

-A few days before his death, he had composed a couplet that perhaps carried an indication of his passing away.
+A few days before his death, he had composed a couplet that perhaps carried an indication of his death.
 It read "Akela, Par Abaad kar deta huoon veerana, Bahut Royegi mere jane ka bad shame tanhai." ["Alone, but I enlive the solitude.
 Lonely evenings will greatly mourn my departure."]

 His work on nawabi adab (etiquette in the time of Nawabs) remained incomplete due to his untimely death.